 These education programs were made possible in part by grant funding from The Danversbank Foundation, The Perkin Family Fund, and the Society for Colonial Wars.
 We are grateful for their generous support.

 Programs for the 2017-2018 school year are filling up!
 Please note that due to the popularity of the Colonial Life with the Claflins and Fireside Chat, early booking is recommended.
 Also, please note that these programs run all year long.

 For questions for all programs on this page, please contact:

 (978) 468-2377, ext.
 119 | e-mail

 Wenham Museum requires one adult chaperone for every ten children, depending on grade level, in addition to any one-on-one aids.
 Chaperones are encouraged to take an active role in the program.
-Chaperones who are accompanying students on one of the group programs below are free.
+The price for chaperones is one free for every five students.
+Any additional chaperones pay the group rate for the school program.
+Teachers of the students are complimentary.
 There is a 12 student minimum for all programs.

 COLONIAL LIFE WITH THE CLAFLINS

 Grades 2-4 | 2-2.5 hours